 Welcome!
-I’m a professor at Penn State focusing on writing, the teaching of writing, and professional development.
+I’m a professor at Penn State focusing on writing education, in the Department of Curriculum and Instruction.

 My research addresses how writing fits into lives– crossing disciplinary boundaries of composition studies, professional development, teacher education, and English language arts education.
 This work has included studies in and out of schools, homes, and churches.
 Spanning elementary, secondary, college and professional settings, all my research has shared a particular focus on the relationships between writing, living, and learning.